Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Cue that up.

-Is that is that Stephanopoulos?
+Is that Stephanopoulos?

 Well, are we speeding this up or something?

-I mean, this sounds this you are played this again.
+I mean, this sounds this.

 I think it was probably an honorable draw.

-You say theater is also chess.
+You say theater was also chess.

-I mean, it's political chess uh as well, and both sides I think gained something.
+I mean, it's political chess as well.

-What both sides I didn't even hear what he said the first time because I didn't believe it was him.
+I didn't even hear what he said the first time because I didn't believe it was him.

-Both sides, I think, gained some what did the Democrats gain out of this?
+What did the Democrats gain out of this?

 What did the Republicans have to lose?

-That's another republicans really didn't have much to lose.
+That's another Republicans really didn't have much to lose.

-Now you gotta hear this.
+Now, you got to hear this.

-You have to hear we're up to sound bites number one, two, and three, and uh this this is this is just great.
+We're up to sound bites number one, two, and three, Ed.

-There are more questions afoot in this market in America that will impact eleven than I have hair on my head, I'm happy to say, and I still have a full head of hair.
+There are more questions afoot in this market in America that will impact 11 than I have hair on my head, I'm happy to say, and I still have a full head of hair.

-I have more pessimism than I've had before, and it's based upon the political environment in which we are living today.
+I have more pessimism than I've had before, and it's based upon the political environment in which we are living today, and it definitely is impacting Las Vegas.

-The President of the United States hasn't missed one single opportunity to squelch Las Vegas.
+The president of the United States hasn't missed one single opportunity to squelch Las Vegas.

 We get phone calls, and I'm not going to mention the names of the companies from chairmen who say we don't want to appear to be profligate because Barack Obama said this or that about Las Vegas.

-So Wynne then continued with it.
+So Wynn then continued with it.

 He was just getting warmed up here.